Ivan Vazov: Historical site

 Vazov's home in Sofia has been turned into a museum, containing a restoration of his residence with period furnishings, as well as Vazov's taxidermically preserved dog.
 Although the museum is ostensibly open Tuesday through Saturday, it is in practice not always staffed, so visitors are advised to call in advance.
 The museum is located at the corner of Ivan Vazov Street and Georgi S. Rakovski Street in Sofia.

-Another gem of a museum is his large home in Berkovista.
+Another gem of a museum is his large home in Berkovitsa.
 It is filled with poetry combined with old photographs of the area and the revolution, blown up to poster size.
 The second floor has two large meeting rooms, one for men, the other for women.
 Platform couches doubled as beds.

 Honours

 The Bulgarian Ivan Vazov National Theatre in Sofia is named after him, the "Ivan Vazov" neighborhood in Sofia, as is the Ivan Vazov National Library (Народна библиотека "Иван Вазов") in Plovdiv.
 A park near St. Sofia Church in Sofia features the city's best-known monument to Vazov.

 Vazovova Street in Bratislava, Slovakia, and Vazov Point and Vazov Rock on Livingston Island in the South Shetland Islands, Antarctica are also named after him.

 In 1917, he was nominated for the Nobel Prize in literature.

+A crater on the planet Mercury was named in his honor in June 2020.